Cornell-MAE-UG/fa25-portfolio-susannaufr/_projects/2025-engrd-2210-portfolio.md

 The analysis will consist of three main parts:

-**1. Calculating the efficiency of the engine, modeling it as a ideal air standard Otto Cycle**
+**1. Calculating the efficiency of the engine, modeling it as an ideal air standard Otto Cycle**

-**2. Calculate differences in ideal air-standard efficiency between the stock 14HP engine and the limitted 10HP configuration.**
+**2. Calculate differences in ideal air-standard efficiency between the stock 14HP engine and the limited 10HP configuration.**

 **3. Compare both of these ideal efficiencies to the efficiency of the engine in real operating conditions**